chinmayarvind23/AIvaluate/User guide and Installation guide.md

 - **Searching for a Student:**
   - Use the search bar at the top of the Student Manager to quickly locate students by name.
 Type the student's name and press enter.
 - **Updating Student Profiles:**
-  - Select a student from the list, click 'Edit', make any necessary changes to their profile, and save your updates.
+  - Select a student from the list, click 'Edit', make any necessary changes to their profile such are changing the courses they're enrolled in, their first name, last name, or email and save your updates.
 - **Dropping Courses:**
   - In the student's profile, use the 'Drop' button in front of each course to manage their courses.
 - **Deleting a Student Account:**
   - To remove a student completely, click the 'Delete user' button at the bottom of their profile and confirm the deletion.

+### Managing courses
+- **Viewing courses:**
+  - Browse the list of courses to ensure they are all approved courses.
+- **Editing courses:**
+  - Select a course and add a professor to it or delete a course to remove it from the list of courses.

 ### Further Assistance
 - **Contact Support:**